backstage/backstage/docs/overview/roadmap.md

 ### Backstage Security Audit

 This initiative is the first of a broader Security Strategy for Backstage.
-The purpose of the Security Audit is to involve third party companies in auditing the platform and highlighting potential vulnerabilities (if there are any).
+The purpose of the Security Audit is to involve third-party companies in auditing the platform and highlighting potential vulnerabilities (if there are any).
 The benefit for the adopters is clear: we want Backstage to be as secure as possible and we want to make it reliable through a specific initiative.
 This